w4rlock/serverless-cloudflare-dns/README.md

 custom:
   cloudflare:
     disabled: false                   # Optional, disabled this plugin
     domain: ""                        # Required, your.corp.domain

     auth:
       # Option 1
       # email: ""                     # Required, use aws ssm or something like that
       # key: ""                       # Required, use aws ssm or something like that

       # Option 2
       # apiToken: ""                  # Required, use aws ssm or something like that

     record:
       name: ""                        # Required, subdomain.your.corp.domain

-      content: ""                 # Required, domain.to.redirect
+      content: "miapp.com"            # Required, domain.to.redirect
+      content: "#{cf:SomeOutput}"     # CloudFormation Output Key.

       type: ""                        # Optional, default = CNAME
       proxied: ""                     # Optional, default = true
       proxiable: ""                   # Optional, default = true
 ```